This post shares how to cover drainage holes in pots, including three different methods to do it!

 If you want something a bit stronger, you can use a piece of landscaping fabric.
 Since you have to buy landscaping fabric in bulk, though, you might not want to buy a whole giant roll just for this.
 In that case, I recommend heading to a fabric store and picking out a piece of tulle or netting fabric from the clearance or remnant area.
 You could even find and old piece of sheet clothing or cloth in your house and use a piece of that.

 Method #1, the filter method, works really well in most circumstances.
-However, there might be circumstances where you want to seal a drainage hole completely.
-That might be because you are putting a plastic nursery pot inside of it or you just don’t want to deal with drainage holes.
+However, there might be circumstances where you want to seal a drainage hole completely as I discussed earlier in this article.

 If your pot is new and came with a price tag on the bottom, use it to cover the hole.
 This will give you the cleanest result.
 If you don’t have the price tag, just set the pot down on aluminum foil or something else that it’s porous.